 It is often only through research that developments in medical care can be achieved, with a better understanding of diseases allowing doctors to develop more effective treatments and quicker diagnoses.

-The QEHB Charity Liver Foundation UK supports research conducted by the hospital’s liver unit, which is the largest of its kind in Europe.
+UHB Charity's Liver Foundation UK supports research conducted by the hospital’s liver unit, which is the largest of its kind in Europe.
 From looking at new treatments for chronic liver disease and cancer to pioneering transplant work, research enables staff to improve the quality and length of life of patients.

 The Liver Unit is closely supported by the laboratory-based research which takes place in the University of Birmingham, on the same campus as the QE.
 The close relationship between the laboratories and the clinical areas has been crucial in allowing the Liver Unit to reach and maintain its international status for high quality research.